Chair of Trustees

 She was delighted to be asked to join the Finance SubCommittee in 2017, especially as she has a first-hand appreciation of the vital work undertaken by Hospices, who have cared for various family members over the years.
 Hilary also represents the Trustee Board on the Equality, Diversity and Inclusion Steering Group.

-Vicky has worked in the UK private equity industry for 35 years spending the last 15 years providing investor related services such as strategy, preparing pitch books, marketing and fundraising material and advising on long term effective investor relations.
-Vicky brings a wealth of experience to the VIG SubCommittee having worked with various small charities on governance, trustee engagement, HR, marketing, fundraising and ways of improving operational processes and organisational impact.
+Vicky joined St Wilfrid’s Hospice as a Trustee in 2019.
+She spent over 35 years in the UK private equity industry, latterly running her own small business providing investor related services covering strategy, marketing, fundraising and advising on long term effective investor relations.
+Over the past 30 years, Vicky has been a Trustee and worked with a range of small UK charities on governance, trustee engagement, HR, marketing, fund raising, looking at ways to improve operational processes and organisational impact.

 Adam has been a resident in Slindon for over 16 years and has spent the majority of that time as consultant physician for St Richards hospital, specialising in the diagnosis and management of stomach, bowel and pancreas cancer.